-Piccolo3 spectral systems
+Introduction to Piccolo3 spectral systems

-An introduction to Piccolo3 modular non-imaging dual-field-of-view (DFOV) multi-spectral range spectrometer systems.
+Piccolo3 systems are modular non-imaging dual-field-of-view (DFOV) multi-spectral range spectrometer systems.
 These systems are used to make spectrally and radiometrically resolved measurements normally for fixed-point logging, rotary-wing UAV, and field spectroscopy applications under natural skylight.
 The spectral and radiometric ranges can be matched to particular applications and available budgets.
-Piccolo3 systems have been developed by Team Piccolo at the University of Edinburgh in collaboration with colleagues at the University of Valencia and Alker Fibre Optics Ltd and Peak Design industry collaborators.
+Piccolo3 systems have been developed by TeamPiccolo at GeoSciences, University of Edinburgh in collaboration with colleagues at the LEO/IPL, University of Valencia and Alker Fibre Optics Ltd and Peak Design industry collaborators.